Georgetown, Colorado: History

 Following the collapse of the Silver Boom, the town population dwindled.
 In the 1950s the town began to experience a small renaissance as an après-ski watering hole for the thousands of skiers who passed through the town on their way down from the mountains at the ski areas near Loveland Pass and Guanella Pass.
 Small craft shops began to set up businesses in the once decrepit 19th century storefronts.
 By the late 1960s, the establishment of a museum in one of the historic hotels had made the town a popular summer tourist destination where visitors could relive the experience of walking among structures from the mining boom.
 Furthermore, as the front range ski areas grow in popularity, the town makes for a good midway-stop for the returning skiers coming through I-70.
 More winter sports traffic comes from the nearby Otter Mountain, and in the winter the town's hotels house many skiers.

 The made-for-TV movie The Christmas Gift, starring John Denver, was filmed in Georgetown in 1986.
 The film is about a widower and his daughter who go to Georgetown for vacation and business and find the true meaning of Christmas.

 Other movies filmed at least partly in Georgetown include the made-for-TV movies "Perry Mason: The Case of the Reckless Romeo, and "Perry Mason: The Case of the Skin Deep Scandal"; and the feature film "Switchback" with Danny Glover and Dennis Quaid; and at least one scene from "The Duchess and the Dirtwater Fox", with Goldie Hawn and George Segal.
 In addition, it has been the site for the filming of various commercials, and some music videos, including part of John Tesh's "A Romantic Christmas."

 The Sonic Bloom Music Festival previously took place every June in Georgetown, but has been on hiatus since 2024.

 On February 19, 2020, a dog named Parker was sworn in as honorary mayor of Georgetown.
 He was unanimously elected by the town Board of Selectmen.

+Georgetown was the setting of the 1870-set Roblox videogame, "Pax Americana", released in 2024.